QuantumBFS/FLOYao.jl/docs/src/background.md

 ```
 it is a FLO unitary with $R ∈ SO(2n)$.

 But note, that not all FLO unitaries are of that form.
-For example $X_i$ is also a FLO
+For example, $X_i$ is
-gate since it either commutes or anti-commutes with all Majorana operators, but the associated
+also a FLO gate since it either commutes or anti-commutes with all Majorana
-matrix $R$ always has determinant $-1$.
+operators, but the associated matrix $R$ always has determinant $-1$.

-Calculating the expectation values of hamiltonians like the one above when evolving the
+Calculating the expectation values of hamiltonians like the one above when
-vacuum state with FLO circuits is efficiently possible.
-First evolve the
+evolving the vacuum state with FLO circuits is efficiently possible.
+First
-Hamiltonian in the Heisenber picture to
+evolve the Hamiltonian in the Heisenber picture to
 ```math
     UHU^† = \frac{i}{4} R^{m}_{i} R^{n}_{j} H^{ij} γ_{m} γ_{n}
            =: \frac{i}{4} \tilde H^{mn} γ_{m} γ_{n}.